Johnny Sain

 The Topps contract was signed in part so Sain could appear on this 1973 Topps card as pitching coach for White Sox skipper Chuck Tanner.
 During his playing career Sain missed three seasons due to World War II.
 When he returned to play in 1946 he reeled off four 20-win seasons over the next five year

-Leo Mazzone says his mentor, 4-time 20-game winner and pitching guru Johnny Sain
+Leo Mazzone says his mentor and pitching guru Johnny Sain

-Leo Mazzone says his mentor, 4-time 20-game winner and pitching guru Johnny Sain "should be a lock" for the Hall
+Leo Mazzone says his mentor and pitching guru Johnny Sain "should be a lock" for the Hall

 Though Cooperstown is home to the game’s greatest managers, the Hall of Fame has yet to induct any coaches.
 Many believe the line starts behind Johnny Sain and his protege Leo Mazzone.
 Sain might already have a plaque for his playing career if not for his military service during World War II.
 The